morgosus/morgosus.github.io/_posts/2020-10-22-python-not-the-snake.md

 published: true

 ---
 Hiss there!
 Let's take a look at one of my favorite languages, which, admittedly, I don't use much lately.
 It's still neat.
 This will be, as usually, a very short article.
 I'll mention just the basics, just enough for a person to get to know the language.
-After installing Python, you may use it to interpret your code, for example in Linux: `bash python file.py`.
+After installing Python, you may use it to interpret your code, for example in Linux: `file.py`.

 Python is a general purpose language, much like many other currently popular languages.
 It's often used for data science, partially for its integers.
 You may be asking, what's so special about Pythonic (In truth, this isn't the correct way to use this word.
 Pythonic means using Python code the way it was intended / the right way, maintainable etc.) integers?
 There's no upper bound!
 Well.. there is, but it's your memory size, so that doesn't count.